Naval Battle of Campeche: Background

+After declaring their independence from the Spanish metropole in 1821, Mexico experienced a period of political and financial instability.
+In an attempt to address its people's needs and voices, the Provisional Government of Mexico drafted the 1824 Constitution of Mexico.
+The succeeding First Mexican Republic did not eliminate the political and financial instability, which the Conservative Party blamed on the empowerment of states over the federal government as well as mass participation in the political system through universal male suffrage.
+After taking power in 1835, the Conservative Party suspended the 1824 Constitution.
+In response, Texas, Yucatán, and Rio Grande each declared independence over the next few years.

+In pre-Republic Mexican Texas, tension had been rising between the Mexican authorities and settlers from the United States over the issues of individual and state rights.
+Further conflict arose over a ban on immigration that was largely defied by United States settlers, who continued to immigrate to Mexican Texas.
+By 1834, English-speaking immigrants outnumbered Spanish-speaking Mexicans.
+After Central Mexican government revoked their autonomy granted by 1824 Constitution of Mexico in 1835, Texians raised a rebellion.
+Although defeated militarily in the Texas war of independence, resulting in a commitment to self governance in Mexican Texas, the Mexican Congress refused to recognize the independence of the Republic of Texas.
+The Congress claimed that the agreement was signed by Mexican President General Antonio López de Santa Anna under duress as prisoner of war, and the majority of the Mexican Congress did not approve the agreement.
+Intermittent conflicts between Mexico and Texas continued into the 1840s.

+During the same period, pre-1843, Mexico and the Republic of the Yucatán also engaged in intermittent military conflict.

 Commodore Edwin Ward Moore had been waging a campaign against Mexican interests in the Gulf and disrupting commerce, because it was thought the Mexican army was planning an amphibious assault on Texas in order to recapture the province.
 Moore could only fully refit and rearm his ships by expending his own funds when he put in at New Orleans.
 The government of Texas refused him more funds and Sam Houston ordered him back to Texas so the fleet could be sold.
 The fleet, upon being put up for auction in Galveston, was not sold at that time because the citizens of Galveston rioted, thereby preventing the auction.
 Moore disregarded Houston's orders, and allied himself with the government of the Republic of Yucatan, which was then under siege from the central Mexican government.
 Yucatan paid Texas $8,000 a month for the services of the Texas Navy.
 Moore, now fully funded, sailed to lift the Mexican naval blockade of the port of Campeche.